bhavya840/ML-Classification/README.md

-# ML-Classification
+# ML-Classification for Breast Cancer
-The data used is of Breast Cancer where Seven different Machine Learning models are used such as Random forest classification, Decision tree Classification, Naive Bayes, Kernel SVM, SVM, K-Nearest Neighbors and logistic regression
+In this project the data is been used from UCI Machinery Repository.
+Main aim of this project is to predict telling tumor of each patient is Benign (class – 2) or Malignant (class – 4) the models used are – Decision tree Classification, Logistic Regression, K-Nearest Neighbors, SVM, Kernel SVM, Naïve-Bayes and Random Forest Classification.